Official Littafi Logo (2)

 Juju also shaped storytelling itself.
 In folktales and oral traditions, it served as a metaphor for balance, accountability, and respect for spiritual order.
 It didn’t exist only to frighten, but also to teach.

-Those who used it selfishly suffered; those who used it wisely were remembered as just or divinely favored.
+Those who used juju selfishly suffered.
+Others who used it wisely earned remembrance as just or divine favour.
 In that way, juju worked as both a lesson and a mirror, reflecting a community’s moral boundaries.

 European colonizers and missionaries later reframed juju through a Christian moral lens.
-What had once been sacred and socially functional was now labeled “pagan” or “evil.”
+Colonizers labeled once-sacred, socially functional practices as “pagan” or “evil.”

 Photo credit: DeviantArt

-This moral distortion served both ideological and political purposes: suppressing indigenous religion was a way to undermine local authority and reinforce colonial control.
+This moral distortion served both ideological and political purposes.
+The suppression of indigenous religion was a way to undermine local authority and reinforce colonial control.

 By the late 19th and early 20th centuries, juju had become a kind of shorthand in colonial writing for exotic, dangerous, and irrational African belief.
 That kind of dismissal stuck for a long time.
-In books written under colonial influence, juju was usually treated as primitive, a symbol of everything “uncivilized.”
+Writers under colonial influence depicted juju as primitive, representing everything they considered “uncivilized.”

 It took later generations of African writers to turn that around, to write juju as something complicated yet moral.